Search The Blog

 When should I start wearing deodorant?

-If preteens begin to develop adult-type body odor, they can begin wearing deoderant.
-Garcia says younger children should avoid deoderant with antiperspirant.
+If preteens begin to develop adult-type body odor, they can begin wearing deodorant.
+Garcia says younger children should avoid deodorant with antiperspirant.
 Body odor is a normal part of puberty, but could be a sign of a medical issue in very young children.
 If you notice body odor on a child younger than 8 years old, make sure to ask your pediatrician to check it out.

 How often should I change my socks and underwear?